 Self-styled 'QAnon shaman' is sentenced to 41 months in Capitol riot

 Jacob Chansley, the self-styled "QAnon shaman" who became one of the faces of the Jan.
-6 attack on the Capitol after storming the building in a horned, fur headdress, has been sentenced to nearly three and a half years in prison for his role in the riot.
+6 attack on the Capitol after storming the building in a fur headdress with horns, has been sentenced to nearly three and a half years in prison for his role in the riot.

 Photographs of a bare-chested Chansley, carrying a bullhorn and a spear adorned with the American flag while howling in halls of the Capitol, became some of the iconic images of that violent, chaotic day.